Craig Dunaway: College career

 Dunaway enrolled at the University of Michigan in 1979 and played college football as a tight end for Bo Schembechler's Wolverines teams from 1980 to 1982.
 As a sophomore, he caught nine passes for 135 yards and two touchdowns for their 1980 team that compiled a 10-2 record, defeated Washington in the 1981 Rose Bowl and was ranked No. 4 in the final AP Poll.
 As a junior, he caught 11 passes for 152 yards and three touchdowns.
 As a senior, he started all 12 games at tight end for the 1982 team that won the Big Ten championship and lost to UCLA in the 1983 Rose Bowl.
 During the 1982 season, Dunaway had 35 receptions for 488 yards and three touchdowns, including a career-high 110 yards on five receptions in his final game as a Wolverine in the 1983 Rose Bowl.
 During his college career, Dunaway caught 55 passes for 775 yards and eight touchdowns.

 Professional career

-Dunaway was selected by the Pittsburgh Steelers in the eighth round of the 1983 NFL draft.
+Dunaway was selected 218th overall by the Pittsburgh Steelers in the eighth round of the 1983 NFL draft.
 He played 11 games for the Steelers during the 1983 NFL season.
 He was waived by the Steelers in August 1984.